SaiSreekarDevoju/sweet_shop_management_system/README.md

 A full-stack application for managing a sweet shop, built with Node.js, Express, and React.

-## Project Link: Link access is for Collaboraters only!
+## Project Link: Link access is for Collaborators only!

 ## Project Overview